frankkahl/wav2mp3/README.md

    - by default uses as many threads as cores are available.
      This can be changed using the command line parameter -t/--threads
    - can be interrupted by pressing Ctrl-C or sending SIGTERM
-   - compresion quality can be set via command line (default is 5)
+   - compression quality can be set via command line (default is 5, 0-9 are allowd)
    - supported formats are:
      - PCM:
        - 8, 16, 24, 32 bit integer, mono or stereo